Kellenkjames/RB109/local_variable_scope/example_4.md

 # Written Response:

-On line 4, we define a method definition called `example` that accepts a string argument; `str` is the defined method parameter.
+On line 4, we define a method definition called `example` that accepts one argument as input; `str` is the defined method parameter.
 On line 13, we invoke the method `example` and pass in the string `'hello'` as an argument.

 On line 5, the local variable `i` is initialized and assigned to the integer `3`.
 The `do...end` alongside the `loop` method invocation on lines 6-10 defines a block and introduces a new scope.